capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 SuperCollider takes inspiration from git-flow for its branching mode.
 You can read about this frequently used git methodology [here](http://nvie.com/posts/a-successful-git-branching-model/).
 We use three major branches:

-- `develop`, for bleeding-edge commits that will be incorporated into the next 3.x release
-- The current release branch (like `3.9`), to which only bug fixes can be merged.
-(Features will occasionally be merged into release branches if they are considered critical for that release.)
 - `master`, which is stable and only includes releases.
 Pre-releases such as alphas and betas are not included.
+- `develop`, for new features that will be incorporated into the next minor (3.x) release.
+- The current release branch (like `3.9`), into which bug fixes are merged for the next patch (3.x.y) release.

+A "feature" is, generally speaking, anything that adds new functionality.
+Examples include a new class, a new public method, and a new parameter on a public method.
+Private methods (those beginning with `pr`) are not features.

+A "bug fix" or "patch" is anything that improves an existing feature without adding new features.
+Examples include adding documentation, updating translations, and improvements to class or method implementations.
+The terms "bug fix" and "patch" are frequently interchangeable, except when referring 3.x.y releases, which are always called patch releases.

+PRs to the release branch may contain a new feature if the feature is minor, and if implementing the patch without this feature would be inconvenient or impossible.

 There is a set of [command-line extensions](https://github.com/nvie/gitflow) for git-flow; you may want to consider installing them if you contribute frequently.
 There is also a helpful [cheat-sheet](https://danielkummer.github.io/git-flow-cheatsheet/) by Daniel Kummer.